gokkuu100/qondalasolutions/replit.md

   - Developed Connected Systems page with integration platforms, IoT management, and intelligent analytics
   - Updated all navigation links to point to specific solution pages
   - Fixed broken links from home page solution cards and industry sections
+- July 3, 2025.
+Added Government and Enterprise industry pages
+  - Created Government Agencies page with security, compliance, and citizen services solutions
+  - Built Enterprise page with cloud solutions, business intelligence, and digital transformation
+  - Updated routing and navigation to link all four industry cards to dedicated pages
+  - All "Learn More" buttons now lead to comprehensive solution pages
 ```

 ## User Preferences